CentaurusInfra/arktos/docs/design-proposals/network/NICAndVPCSupportInArktos.md

-# NIC and VPC Support in Alkaid
+# NIC and VPC Support in Arktos

 Xiaoning Ding, Hongwei Chen

-This document describes the Network Interface Card (NIC) and Virtual Private Cloud (VPC) support in Alkaid, including motivation, pod spec changes and component changes.
+This document describes the Network Interface Card (NIC) and Virtual Private Cloud (VPC) support in Arktos, including motivation, pod spec changes and component changes.

 ## Motivation

-Alkaid is evolved from Kubernetes with the goal to support VM and container workloads in a unified way.
+Arktos is evolved from Kubernetes with the goal to support VM and container workloads in a unified way.
 And it's designed for public cloud only.
 This brings some new requirements for networking:

 * In Kubernetes a pod doesn't need to specify its IP and NIC configuration.
 It relies on the underlying container networking provider to dynamically assign IPs, usually through an IPAM plugin, and then create NICs.
 This is suitable for containers.
 However, for VMs it's common to have static IP and NIC configurations, especially for some legacy VM deployments.

 * Kubernetes can run with different networking solutions for different scenarios.
-But Alkaid is designed for public cloud only.
+But Arktos is designed for public cloud only.
 Therefore, it's important to provide a native support for VPC networking of public cloud.

-The rest of the document explains how Alkaid supports NIC configurations on a pod, and how it interacts with VPC services to support NIC configurations.
+The rest of the document explains how Arktos supports NIC configurations on a pod, and how it interacts with VPC services to support NIC configurations.

 ## Overview

-As an underlying cluster management system in cloud data centers, Alkaid itself doesn't expose APIs to cloud users directly.
-Cloud users interact with public cloud services that are built on top of Alkaid, such as ECS or CCI services.
-These services then in turn call Alkaid APIs to manage workloads.
+As an underlying cluster management system in cloud data centers, Arktos itself doesn't expose APIs to cloud users directly.
+Cloud users interact with public cloud services that are built on top of Arktos, such as ECS or CCI services.
+These services then in turn call Arktos APIs to manage workloads.

-A workload in Alkaid is represented by a pod.
-An Alkaid pod can specify one or more **NICs**, and each Nic is mapped to a VPC **port** resource that is backed by a cloud VPC service.
-Users can associate a pod with an existing port, or let Alkaid to dynamically create and delete ports for a pod.
+A workload in Arktos is represented by a pod.
+An Arktos pod can specify one or more **NICs**, and each Nic is mapped to a VPC **port** resource that is backed by a cloud VPC service.
+Users can associate a pod with an existing port, or let Arktos to dynamically create and delete ports for a pod.

 A port is always attached to a certain subnet in a certain VPC, and may belong to one or more security groups.
 Lots of other VPC resources could impact the behavior of a VPC port as well, such as Network ACLs or Routing Rules.
-But the only VPC resource type that Alkaid manages is port.
+But the only VPC resource type that Arktos manages is port.
 All other VPC resource types (such as subnets or security groups) are managed:

 * by cloud users directly calling VPC service APIs;
 * Or by a cloud service such as ECS calling VPC service APIs.